How To Lean On Spirituality When You're Trying To Get Pregnant

 Create a personal mantra based on your own beliefs, and choose one that makes you feel calm.
 "Om," "Shalom," and "Peace" are all good starting points, or simply find a word that resonates with you.
 Repeat it to yourself throughout the day, especially whenever you find yourself feeling anxious or stressed.

 Acupuncturists gently insert thin needles at strategic points on the body in order to stimulate better energy flow.
-Early research shows that the healing modality can help with fertility by balancing the endocrine system and reducing stress.
+Early research shows that the healing modality can help with fertility4 by balancing the endocrine system and reducing stress.
 "Using techniques such as acupuncture can really benefit the mental health of those in whom fertility takes a little longer or involves costly and invasive treatments," explains Emma Cannon, an integrative fertility specialist and author.

 How to try it: